seppohyvarinen/fullstack-language-app/README.md

 This is a fullstack project that uses React.js in the frontend and Node.js with Express.js library in the backend.
 It was a lot of work but definitely a learning experience.
+Backend is connected to MySQL database on our school (TAMK) server and it fetches data from there.
+Front code is done with modern function based React that uses hooks.

 The application has 2 modes, for students and for teachers.